Leyzadw1/Example-SAS-Code/README.md

-This repo contains some basic SAS programs (really just to demonstrate that I can code in SAS).
+This repo contains some basic SAS programs.
 Since SAS is a licensed product, it is difficult to obtain examples for this repo that are not commercially sensitive.